therustymate/blog/src/content/posts/format string 0/index.md

 $ nc mimas.picoctf.net 60589
 ```

+There are two different methods to solve this challenge.

 ## Decompile

 We can decompile the binary to a pseudo C like this (Binary Ninja):